-On a cold engine, place the throttle midway between the "SLOW" and "FAST" positions and pull choke (except Kohler EFI units) to the "ON" position.
+On a cold engine, place the throttle midway between the "SLOW" and "FAST" positions and push choke lever forward (except Kohler EFI units) into the "ON" position.
 Turn ignition switch to the "start" position.
 Release the switch as soon as the engine starts.